Please rotate your device

 in order to view this website properly.

-Here, we are going to talk about 5 good oral health habits we all know we should adopt but hardly follow.
+Fall has arrived and it’s a good time to freshen up our oral health routines. — Here’s the 5 good oral health habits we all know we should adopt but hardly follow.

 A bad sleep and hectic morning can cause a bad oral hygiene routine.
 In other words, a calm, composed morning can help you practice a better oral hygiene routine.

 Sleep is the most important part of the day: we should be getting to bed with avoiding blue light from smartphones and other devices at least 2 hours before bed.
 And we should try to avoid drinking fluids before the bed as this will make it more likely to get up during the night and interrupt your sleep.

 2. UP YOUR WATER INTAKE

 Increase your water intake and aim for two litres a day.
 As the days are getting cold, we tend to drink water less and consume treats and other sweets more.
 It means we can get dehydrated easily.